 © 2002, 2020 E Maria Shelton Speller.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-It is a platform for curated content in an interactive meta-environment that facilitates content and other stories – using digital media and art that redefines how artists, their audience and visitors experience real and virtual content on several levels — where every paragraph, period, and ellipses is space for discovery.
+It is the foundation for curated experiences in an interactive meta-environment that facilitates content and other stories – using digital media and conceptual art that redefines how artists, their audience and visitors experience real and virtual content on several levels.
+Every paragraph, period, and ellipses is space for discovery.

 WORLDWIDE AUDIENCE REACH >11M